UPDATE ON GATEWAY TO COLLEGE AND PATHWAYS EARLY COLLEGE PROGRAMS

 Your High School Junior is Our College Freshman!

-Mount Wachusett Community College is pleased to partner with the Ralph C. Mahar Regional School District to offer an Early College High School opportunity to motivated students who would like to get a jump start on college.
+Mount Wachusett Community College is pleased to offer an Early College High School opportunity to motivated students who would like to get a jump start on college.
 The goal of Pathways is to provide 20 high school students, per year, the opportunity to earn their high school diploma and an Associate degree while completing their junior and senior year taking courses at MWCC.
 The primary goals of this initiative are:

 - To address the needs of motivated students who would like to enroll in college courses prior to high school graduation.